1985 Brixton riot: Raid on Cherry Groce's house

 On the morning of Saturday 28 September 1985, a group of police officers raided Cherry Groce's house on Normandy Road, Brixton, including an armed CID officer, searching for suspected armed robber Michael Groce.
-Mrs Groce was in bed, whilst three of her six children were in residence when the police entered the house with force.
-During the raid, Mrs Groce was shot and seriously injured; after an extensive search, the police did not find Michael Groce.
+Cherry was in bed, whilst three of her six children were in residence when the police entered the house with force.
+During the raid, Cherry was shot and seriously injured; after an extensive search, the police did not find Michael Groce.
 An ambulance was called, and by the time it had arrived a small crowd had gathered outside the house.
-Mrs Groce was taken to St Thomas' Hospital in central London.
+Cherry Groce was taken to St Thomas' Hospital in central London.